Chin-Sun/Lung-Cancer-Classidication/README.md

 # Project Tasks:

-Utilize a Cloud platform such as Amazon EC2.
+1. Utilize a Cloud platform such as Amazon EC2.
 And take advantage of S3 or DynamoDB.
-Design the data model of your services.
+2. Design the data model of your services.
-Use a NoSQL data store for managing the data of your application.
+3. Use a NoSQL data store for managing the data of your application.
-Select a Hugging face model or a Cloud AI service to integrate Develop and deploy the service with integration to 4.
+4. Select a Hugging face model or a Cloud AI service to integrate
+5. Develop and deploy the service with integration to 4
-Expose REST/Open APIs to SwaggerHub
+6. Expose REST/Open APIs to SwaggerHub
-Do performance and operation measurement
+7. Do performance and operation measurement
-#Main functions of my project: My service can help users to detect whether they have lung cancer or not with the help of AI-driven image analysis.
+## Main function of my project:
+My service can help users to detect whether they have lung cancer or not with the help of AI-driven image analysis.
 What they need to do is to upload their lung image on our application.
-And then they can get a result which will show their diagnomic results
+And then they can get a result which will show their diagnosis results

-## Folders Introduction:
+## Folder and Link Introduction:
----'Data': dataset to train my image classification model
----'test_data': data used by testing my service
+---'img': data used by testing my service
----'hugging_face_configfile': these config files of my pre-trained model

 Here is my hugging face model link: https://huggingface.co/olp0qlo/lung-cancer-classification

 Here is the public URL for my service: http://35.87.24.51/

+Here is my dataset link on AWS S3: https://lung-cancer-image-storage.s3.amazonaws.com/dataset/Data